Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 Here's another opportunity to show the recruiter or hiring manager you did your homework.

-How to answer this question: Return to the job posting and pull out details that made you apply for this position and reiterate a few of the ones that made you most excited.
-You can also use this time to talk more about the company and explain what about it appeals to you.
+How to answer this question: Return to the job posting and take note of any details that made you apply for this position and reiterate a few of the ones that made you most excited.
+You can also use this time to talk more about the company and explain why you find it so appealing.
+Again, don't be afraid to refer to your phone interview cheat sheet while answering this question.

 Question No. 7: What are your salary expectations?

 Already?!
-There is a possibility that this question will come up in a phone screening.
-The company and interviewer wants to make sure your salary expectations are in line with what it can afford.
+Yes - there's a possibility that this question will come up in a phone screening.
+The company and interviewer want to make sure your salary expectations are in line with what it can afford.

 How to answer this question: Before your interview, do some market research.
-Tap into Glassdoor's salary tools to see what current employees make and what your “market value” is.
-Instead of divulging a single number you want to make during the phone screening, offer a range.
-This leaves you room to negotiate later.m to negotiate later.
+Tap into Glassdoor's salary tools to see what current employees make and what your “market value” might be.
+However, instead of divulging a single number you want to make during the phone screening, offer a salary range.
+This leaves you room to negotiate later.

 If you don't feel comfortable answering, there are some simple ways to deflect the salary question.
 Let the recruiter or hiring manager know you'd feel more comfortable discussing money once you know more about the job.
-If you can, try to get the prospective employer to offer up a range before you answer.
+If you can, try to get the prospective employer to offer up a range before you commit to a firm answer.

 As a final piece of advice, you should never, ever feel obligated to tell this potential employer your current salary.
 In fact, that question is illegal in some cities and states.